randsleadershipslack/documents-and-resources/code-of-conduct.md

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).

 V4.2 of this Code of Conduct was published on August 6, 2022.
-If you have any questions or suggestions regarding this Code of Conduct, please join us in #rands-code-of-conduct.
+If you have any questions or suggestions regarding this Code of Conduct, please join us in #rls-code-of-conduct.

 You can see all prior versions of this artifact [here](https://github.com/randsleadershipslack/documents-and-resources/commits/main/code-of-conduct.md).